4×4 South Africa – Top Considerations to Rent or Buy

 OUR DECISION: PURCHASE A VEHICLE TO 4×4 SOUTH AFRICA

-We are long-term travellers and decided that 4×4 rental was not feasible for us and decided to purchase a 2016 double cab 4×4 Toyota Hilux pre-fitted bush camper in South Africa (cost was ZAR 395,000).
+As we are long-term travellers, we decided that 4×4 rental was not feasible and decided to purchase a 2016 double cab 4×4 Toyota Hilux pre-fitted bush camper in South Africa (cost was ZAR 395,000).

-For us, this was the most cost-effective means of transport for our long-term travel plan in Africa.
+For us, this was the most cost-effective means of transport for our long-term travel plans in Africa.

 It allowed us the freedom to go where we wanted when we wanted.
-We were also able to fit out the 4×4 exactly how we wanted it.
+We also completed an after-market fit out of the 4×4 using a third party for what we wanted.

 • Fabrication and fitment of a fixed aluminium ladder to access the rear accommodation part (the original method was to use a stand-alone step-ladder which we had to place into position.
-It wasn’t that stable and it was only a matter of time before one of us would have tripped up causing a fall),
+It wasn’t that stable and it was only a matter of time before one of us would have tripped up causing a fall.
+(In 2023: we have since removed this ladder to gain more internal space and reverted to using the external step ladder)

-• Removal of the back seats and addition of an aluminium security box plus the fitment of ammo boxes for food storage (canned goods),
+• Removal of the back seats and addition of an aluminium security box plus the fitment of ammo boxes for food storage (canned goods).
+(In 2023: the aluminium security box has since been removed to provide more storage in the rear seat area)

-• Fitting out of the accommodation part of the vehicle with a cargo net for clothes, canvas multi-pocket storage for smaller loose items and securing the mounting bracket for a 20-litre Lifesaver filtered water container.
+• Fitting out of the accommodation part of the vehicle with a cargo net for clothes, canvas multi-pocket storage for smaller loose items, and securing the mounting bracket for a 20-litre Lifesaver filtered water container.
+(In 2023: the 20-litre container is now secured in the rear seat area for easier access)

-It’s worth a mention, that we were offered the single cab Toyota Land Cruiser, which is the ultimate vehicle for extreme 4×4, just as good for camping and ready for any 4×4 trail, but the Hilux was tough enough for us, cheaper and the money we saved, we put towards the upgrades.
+It’s worth mentioning that Bushlore offered us the single-cab Toyota Land Cruiser, which is the ultimate model for extreme 4×4, just as good for camping and ready for any 4×4 trail, but the Hilux was tough enough for us.

 hilux at SAni pass